trikos529/Cmpile-v2.7/README.md

 - Ask you to choose a portable compiler:
   - **LLVM-MinGW (Clang)**: Fast, modern, LLVM-based.
   - **WinLibs (GCC)**: Classic MinGW-w64 GCC experience.
-- Download the selected portable compiler (no admin rights required).
+- Download the selected portable compiler.
 - Download and set up `vcpkg` for library management.
 - Download and add Git to PATH for cloning other dependencies.
 - Download and add Cmake to PATH for building dependencies and extensions.